 Diagram Showing Cost-Push Inflation

-Short run aggregate supply curve shifts to the left, causing higher price level and lower real GDP.
+Short-run aggregate supply curve shifts to the left, causing a higher price level and lower real GDP.

 Causes of Cost-Push Inflation

 - Higher Price of Commodities.
 A rise in the price of oil would lead to higher petrol prices and higher transport costs.
 All firms would see some rise in costs.
 As the most important commodity, higher oil prices often lead to cost-push inflation (e.g. 1970s, 2008, 2010-11)

 - Imported Inflation.
 A devaluation will increase the domestic price of imports.
 Therefore, after a devaluation, we often get an increase in inflation due to rising cost of imports.

 - Higher Wages.
 Wages are one of the main costs facing firms.
 Rising wages will push up prices as firms have to pay higher costs (higher wages may also cause rising demand)

 - Higher Taxes.
 Higher VAT and Excise duties will increase the prices of goods.
 This price increase will be a temporary increase.